Tuti-Melur railway station

-Tuti-Melur Railway Station (station code: TME) is a halt railway station in the city of Thoothukkudi, Tamil Nadu, India.
+Tuti-Melur Railway Station (station code: TME) is a halt on the railway in the city of Thoothukkudi, Tamil Nadu, India.
 It is located in the heart of the city, at Meelavittan Salai.
 It comes under the Madurai railway division of the Southern Railway Zone and is one of the railway termini in the city.

-It is located opposite Thoothukkudi New Bus Stand and at a distance of about 2.1 km from Perarignar Anna Bus Terminus, about 2.1 km from Tuticorin Railway Station, and about 16.9 km from Tuticorin Airport.
+It is located opposite Thoothukkudi New Bus Stand and at a distance of about 2.1 km from Perarignar Anna Bus Terminus, about 2.1 km from Tuticorin Railway Station, and about 16.9 km from Thoothukudi Airport.

-Salient features

-The station has a computerised booking office for ticket reservations and has allotted spacious spaces for passenger convenience.
-It is also equipped with a sufficient number of stone benches in the open and in the waiting sheds, built using cooling sheets on both platforms.
+History

+The station was established to enhance railway facilities in Thoothukkudi and to provide a convenient stopping point closer to the urban centre.
+Situated near the Thoothukkudi New Bus Stand, the station officially opened on 27 May 2023.

+The station offers an additional railway facility for the city's residents and for passengers using the adjacent bus terminus.

+Infrastructure and facilities

+The station features two platforms and two railway tracks, with the railway line being electrified and functioning as a double-line section.

+It includes a computerised booking office for passenger ticketing, as well as designated waiting areas and seating facilities.
+Stone benches are available on both platforms, situated in open areas and within covered waiting sheds that offer shelter for passengers.